DigitalCloud/laravel-blameable/README.md

 Then, you need to make sure that the database table for the model has the required columns.
 Luckily we provide two ways to do this task:

-* By using console command and provide the model which you need to add columns:
+* By using console command and providing the model to which you need the columns added:

     ```bash
-      php artisan blameable:add-blameable-columns App\Post
+      php artisan blameable:add-blameable-columns App\Models\Post
     ```

 * By calling `addBlameableColumns()` on the model uses `DigitalCloud\Blameable\Traits\Blameable` trait: